graeme-lockley/graeme-lockley.github.io/source/posts/20160201-coffeescript_string_calculator_with_predicate_tests.html.md

 ## Conclusion

-Oddly enough in my Scala code I don't use ScalaTest for predicate based testing anymore as it adds a layer of indirection which at times leaves me a little confused groping through the source to try and understand what actually went wrong.
+Oddly enough in my Scala code I don't use ScalaTest for property based testing anymore as it adds a layer of indirection which at times leaves me a little confused groping through the source to try and understand what actually went wrong.

 As a further exercise I used a similar approach whilst performing the [kata in Java 8](https://github.com/graeme-lockley/string-calculator-java8-pbt).
 More recently I was creating some value objects in Java 6 and found myself wanting to generate value objects to validate methods over these objects.
 I then completed the [kata](https://github.com/graeme-lockley/string-calculator-java6-pbt) using Java 6 as an exercise to evolve the PBT boilerplate and see what the tests would look like without lambdas and real closures.
 Like before, I was amazed at the simplicity and readability of the resulting tests.
 As I still write loads of Java 6 and Java 7 code I have taken the learnings from the Java 6 kata and dropped them into a library which I've placed on [github](https://github.com/graeme-lockley/pbt-java6) and is accessible through a maven repo.